openstack-archive/fuel-docs/pages/planning-guide/4400-nodes-roles.rst

 .. note:: You do not need Cinder storage nodes if you are using
           Ceph RBD as storage backend for Cinder volumes.

-.. note:: You do not need Compute nodes if you are using
-          vCenter as the hypervisor.

 Of course, you are free to choose how to deploy OpenStack based on the amount of available hardware and on your goals (such as whether you